 Food and travel, Germany, German food, German travel, seasonal ingredients, seasonal eating, sustainability, German wine, culinary travel, food travel.

 English (native), German (advanced) French (once fluent, now very basic).

-A regular contributor to National Geographic Traveller Food UK.
+I contribute a regular feature, Recipe Journal, to National Geographic Traveller Food magazine.

 International Coordinator for the Guild of Food Writers.
 2019 IACP award winner (culinary travel writing category).
 Shortlisted for the 2016 YBFs Fresh Voices in Food Writing award.